GabJaJ/GabJaJ/README.md

 - 👋  Hi, I’m @GabJaJ
+- Stack of preference: JavaScript, React, NextJS, Redux...
 - 🔎  I’m interested in share knowledge
-- 💻  I’m currently learning all about this
+- 💻  I’m currently learning all about this and wanna improve abilities
 - 📫  How to reach me: gabrieljaj@gmail.com

 <!---